rotide/pi-player/README.md

 ## Tips
 - If you want to run pi-player in the background without needing to stay logged in: `nohup python pi-player.py &`
-- If you want to also be able to view the print statements in the nohup file: `nohup python -u pi-player.py &`
+- If you want to also be able to view the scripts output (prints) in the nohup file: `nohup python -u pi-player.py &`